pip-services/pip-services-docs/content/en/net/commons/refer/ireferences.md

 > List\<object\> Find(object locator, bool required)

 - **locator**: any - the locator to find a reference by.
-- **required**: boolean - forces to raise an exception if no reference is found.
+- **required**: bool - forces to raise an exception if no reference is found.
 - **returns**: List\<object\> - a list with matching component references.

 #### Find